Magic Quadrant for Data Integration Tools

 - Platform as a service (provided and consumed as a cloud service where clients don't need to deploy software in cloud infrastructure)

 - Server virtualization (support for shared, virtualized implementations)

 - Parallel distributed processing (such as Hadoop and MapReduce)

 - Operations and administration capabilities: Facilities for enabling adequate ongoing support, management, monitoring and control

 of the data integration processes implemented via the tools, such as:

-- The monitoring and control of runtime processes, both via functionality in the tools and interoperability with other IT operations technologies
+- Monitoring and control of runtime processes, both via functionality in the tools and interoperability with other IT operations technologies

-- The collection of runtime statistics to determine use and efficiency, as well as an application-style interface for visualization and evaluation
+- Collection of runtime statistics to determine use and efficiency, as well as an application-style interface for visualization and evaluation

 - A runtime architecture that ensures performance and scalability